 This course focuses on the theory and practice of real property valuation beginning with fundamental concepts of real estate appraisal, then gaining practical experience by completing various appraisal projects.
 All modern methods of appraisal are considered, including investment perspectives and risk considerations.
 Land residual valuation is explicitly reviewed.

 This course examines the major capital sources for commercial real estate investment and highlights the recent trends in the capital markets.
-It compares and contrasts the four categories—private debt, private equity, public debt and public equity.
-The course covers the complicated deal structures of traditional sources (such as real estate syndicates) as well as the characteristics of newer financial products, such as real estate investment trusts (REITs) and commercial mortgage-backed securities (CMBS).
+It compares and contrasts the four categories of real estate capital—private debt, private equity, public debt and public equity.
+Students will learn to arrange the capital stack for a real estate transaction and how different structures allocate investment risk and return to various parties.
+Topics in this course include mezzanine financing, real estate syndication, private real estate funds, real estate investment trusts (REITs), commercial mortgage-backed securities (CMBS) and global real estate capital markets.

 MSRE 510 Real Estate Capstone (2)